sumateja/BhavDownloader/README.md

 # BhavDownloader v2.0 -Features

-		Can downloads todays cash market BhavCopy.
+		Can downloads todays cash market or F&O BhavCopy.
-		Can Download any specific days cash market BhavCopy.
+		Can Download any specific days cash market or F&O BhavCopy.
-		Can download cash market BhavCopy for all trading days between any two dates.
+		Can download cash market or F&O BhavCopy for all trading days between any two dates.